 Foreign Language Requirement

-Undergraduate students must earn anywhere from zero to 14 foreign language credits, depending on their foreign language placement examination scores.
+Undergraduate students must earn anywhere from zero to 14 foreign language credits in a single language (through the 2000-level), depending on their foreign language placement examination scores.
 The requirement should be fulfilled before the seventh semester in the College.

 Languages taught at U.Va. that count towards the requirement are: